 And so, the time passed.
 And so more time passed.
 Randy simply paid no attention to the dimming light until Carey brought it to mind when she said, “Randy, this should be fun, we should be able to see the sunset together.”

-Randy realized that this emergency might cause them to have to spend the night in the park.
+Randy realized that this lost persons emergency might cause them to have to end up in the park in the complete dark of night.
 He began to worry about how a person spent a night in the outdoors.
 If only he had gone to Boy Scouts.
 Was there wildlife in this wooded park?
 He wondered.
 Perhaps there were coyotes.
 And Randy then began to think about any knowledge he might have on coyotes and how to fend them off.
 “Bears!” he thought to himself.
 “Oh my God, there could be bears!”

 If only he knew where his Jeep was!